Algiers Morris Jeff Park got a makeover for NORD’s Day of Giving

 Volunteers were on site Friday to tie up loose ends.

 “The renovations we’re making today are a lot of cosmetic, repainting the football field, bleachers.
-We’re fixing the flag pole the one in the stadium.
-We’re renovating the men’s and women’s bathrooms right here on the corner, and renovating the tennis court house behind us,” said Barlow Brown with Convergint Technologies.
+We’re fixing the flagpole, the one in the stadium.
+We’re renovating the men’s and women’s bathrooms right here on the corner, and renovating the tennis court behind us,” said Barlow Brown with Convergint Technologies.

 Volunteers from Chubbie’s Fried Chicken also pitched in and volunteers say the hope is for more businesses to get involved in similar events.